Hozon & Bonji

 how do i use hozon and bonji?

-you may use them as a substitute for miso paste and soy sauce. we’ve found ways of using hozon and bonji both as the focus of a dish and as an accompaniment. you can see some ideas on our blog.
+you may use them as a substitute for miso paste and soy sauce. we’ve found ways of using hozon and bonji both as the focus of a dish and as an accompaniment.

 how should i store my hozon and bonji?